zxul767/ex-machina/content/blog/dynamic-programming/index.md

     return _can_segment[0]
 ```

 Notice how the fundamental computations are the same, but we had to restructure a few things to fit into the iterative style.
-One interesting thing to notice--which was harder to see in the recursive implementation--is that this procedure has time complexity `python•O(nw)` where `python•n` is the size of the string and `python•w` is the number of words in the dictionary (assuming, of course, that most words are much smaller than the string we're trying to segment.)
+One interesting thing to notice--which was harder to see in the recursive implementation--is that this procedure has time complexity $O(nw)$ where $n$ is the size of the string and $w$ is the number of words in the dictionary (assuming, of course, that most words are much smaller than the string we're trying to segment.)

-Another important thing to notice is that depending on the input, it is possible that many elements `python•_can_segment[i]` in the array will never change their initial value (e.g., we may always pass through the `sh•continue` statement; or `python•offset + len(word)` may not touch all possible integers `sh•i=0,...,n`)
+Another important thing to notice is that depending on the input, it is possible that many elements `_can_segment[i]` in the array will never change their initial value (e.g., we may always pass through the `continue` statement; or `offset + len(word)` may not touch all possible integers `i=0,...,n`)

-Finally, notice how both solutions implement base or initial conditions (`python•if offset == len(string) - 1` in the recursive case, and `python•_can_segment[n] = True` in the iterative case.)
+Finally, notice how both solutions implement base or initial conditions (`if offset == len(string) - 1` in the recursive case, and `_can_segment[n] = True` in the iterative case.)
 In all dynamic programming problems, it is crucial to define these base conditions to avoid stack overflows or incorrect results.

 ## Why is it called Dynamic Programming?
 Though its name invokes some of air of sophistication, as it is explained in its Wikipedia [page](https://en.wikipedia.org/wiki/Dynamic_programming#:~:text=The%20word%20dynamic%20was%20chosen,schedule%20for%20training%20or%20logistics.), "dynamic programming" was actually a bit of a marketing gimmick in a time when mathematical research was frowned upon by government agencies sponsoring academic projects: